 - Purposefully cause the movement of traffic to slow or stop for any such race, competition, contest, test, or exhibition.

-Of course, Florida prohibition against street racing does not apply to licensed or duly authorized racetracks, drag strips, or other designated areas set aside by proper authorities for such purposes.
+Of course, Florida’s prohibition against street racing does not apply to licensed or duly authorized racetracks, drag strips, or other designated areas set aside by proper authorities for such purposes.

 Under Florida’s statute prohibiting racing on highways, the term “drag race” is defined to mean:

-- the operation of one or more motor vehicles over a common selected course, from the same point to the same point, for the purpose of comparing the relative speeds or power of acceleration of such motor vehicle or motor vehicles within a certain distance or time limit
+- the operation of one or more motor vehicles over a common selected course, from the same point to the same point, for the purpose of comparing the relative speeds or power of acceleration of such motor vehicle or motor vehicles within a certain distance or time limit; or

 The term “spectator” means any person who is knowingly present at and views a drag race, when such presence is the result of an affirmative choice to attend or participate in the race.